Policies vs Standards vs Controls vs Procedures

 All too often, documentation is not scoped properly, and this leads to the governance function being more of an obstacle as compared to an asset.
 A multiple-page “policy” document that blends high-level security concepts (e.g., policies), configuration requirements (e.g., standards), and work assignments (e.g., procedures) is an example of poor governance documentation that leads to confusion and inefficiencies across technology, cybersecurity, and privacy operations.
 Several reasons why this form of documentation is considered poorly-architected documentation include:

-What Right Looks Like
+For Cybesecurity Documentation, What Do Right Looks Like?

 In the context of good cybersecurity documentation, components are hierarchical and build on each other to build a strong governance structure that utilizes an integrated approach to managing requirements.
 Well-designed documentation is generally comprised of six (6) main parts: